Kel-nana/Portfolio-finish-mobile-version/README.md

 # 📖 [Portfolio: add a contact form and finish the mobile version] <a name="about-project"></a>

-Portfolio: add a contact form and finish the mobile version Project is a Its a project meant to master my skills in version control, GitHub flow, pull requests in GitHub.
+Portfolio: desktop version Project is a Its a project meant to master my skills in version control, GitHub flow, pull requests in GitHub.

 ## 🛠 Built With <a name="built-with"></a>